shrestha-ajay/AjayShrestha.com/README.md

 [comment]: <> (this is a test)

 Welcome to my site.
 Here is my brief background.
 I grew up in [Nepal](https://en.wikipedia.org/wiki/Nepal) and came to the US to pursue bachelor's degree.
-I received PhD (machine learning) in 2019 from the [University of Bridgeport](https://www.bridgeport.edu/academics/schools-colleges/school-engineering/computer-science-engineering-phd) and currently work for Imagen Technologies.
+I received PhD in machine learning in 2019 from the [University of Bridgeport](https://www.bridgeport.edu/academics/schools-colleges/school-engineering/computer-science-engineering-phd).
 I am passionate about using technology to solve problems in healthcare and life science to improve human wellbeing.

 ## Education & Experience:
 - BS/MS/PhD, Computer Science & Engineering, University of Bridgeport, Connecticut, USA